 Born and raised in Sacramento, Jamila is the Content and Social Media Coordinator for Sacramento365, the year-round source for events.
 Jamila is a graduate of the University of California, Davis Community and Regional Development program, where she first was introduced to Alchemist’s work.
-Before joining the Board in 2011, Jamila worked as an stipended intern at the nonprofit’s Bryte and Broderick urban farm stand in West Sacramento.
+Before joining the Board in 2011, Jamila first worked with Alchemist CDC as an intern at the Bryte and Broderick urban farm stand in West Sacramento.
 In her free time, Jamila loves to add new stamps to her passport, attend community events, discover new music, and try out new recipes in her kitchen.

 Shawn is a CalWORKs Employment Policy Manager with the California Department of Social Services.
 He has worked in his time at Social Services with county partners, Community Based Organizations, and advocates to implement policies that increase food access.
 A Sacramento native, Shawn received a Bachelor of General Studies from Arkansas State University in 2000, and was a member of the 2013 cohort of the Boards and Commissions Leadership Institute, facilitated by the Sacramento Housing Alliance.
 Shawn lives in Tahoe Park with his daughter Violette.
 In his free time he enjoys fishing and riding with the 2nd California Cavalry, a civil war living history group.